7 Styles of Cedar Siding

 Tongue and Groove Siding.

-The concept of the Split Logs is perfect for anyone who logs the log cabin look, but still loves their current more modern home.
+The concept of the split logs is perfect for anyone who logs the log cabin look, but still loves their current more modern home.
 Regardless of the size of your home, this look can establish a cozy ambience and create a more inviting atmosphere.
 To create this look the wood must be sawed with the bar still attached.
 One side of the board retains its curved, natural log appearance, while the underside is flat so that it can be attached to the wall, giving the final appearance of logs.

 It is quite common to provide a protective sealant to this type of siding to assist with sealing out moisture and preventing insects from venturing behind the panels.
-Maintenance is very similar as with any other type of Cedar Siding.
+Maintenance is very similar as with any other type of cedar siding.

 This historic style is commonly used on the exterior of barns and other farm buildings.
 Installed vertically, it is made up of alternating wide and narrow boards.
 The wide boards are spaced evenly across the exterior with the narrow boards nailed over the space between then.
 The batten is the narrow stip.

 This particular style allows for greater expansion and contraction of the wood, developed by farmers who often used unseasoned wood and varying widths of boards.
 Nowadays the need for this not necessary as most wood used in siding has been properly seasoned.
-In the case of Cedar, it naturally resists this type of movement, which makes it so perfect to use as siding.
+In the case of cedar, it naturally resists this type of movement, which makes it so perfect to use as siding.

 Shake Siding looks a lot like shingles but is thicker and more durable.
 Shake can more of a roughhewn cut to it, and are sometimes sawn by hand.
-Shakes can be purchased in 16, 18, or 24-inch lengths, and are usually attached to a sheathing starting at the bottom of the wall.
+Shake can be purchased in 16, 18, or 24-inch lengths, and are usually attached to a sheathing starting at the bottom of the wall.
 Each layer overlaps the other, providing a very rustic, course look to the exterior of any home.

 Much like Shake, is recommended to have them treated with a fire-retardant and check building codes in your area to be sure that they are allowed.
 Often this type of siding is only prohibited in area that see frequent fires.
 Again, if you’re using Cedar, minimum maintenance will be required as the wood is already insect and rot resistant.
 And if left unsealed, will age nicely over time.